Choens/choens.github.io/_posts/2014-08-19-Version-Control-For-Science-Part-2.md

 Professional programmers use version control because it prevents problems and when problems do occur, it helps untangle the mess.
 The scenarios presented here all focus on disaster prevention.
-It would be equally easy to write four stories where using version control doesn't save the day, but it makes getting the work done a lot easier.
+It would be equally easy to write four stories demonstrating how the power and logging capabilities make it easy to maintain multiple branches of a code base, in a single repository or how changes can be easily merged across multiple developers.

 Science is complex.
 Programming is complex.
-We use tools to manage the scientific complexity such as statistics and models that simplify complex interactions to simple, well understood parameters.
-It is equally logical to use tools to manage the complexity of the source code.
+We use tools to manage this complexity such as statistics and models that simplify complex interactions.
+It is equally logical to use tools to manage the complexity of the source code that is driving the science.
+In the days of Newton and Darwin, mathematics was the lingua franca of science.
+Today, the lingua franca of science is the source code.

+And I mean it.
+Show me the code.
+No code = No science.
+I belong to a generation of analysts who believe the source code is arguably more important than the fancy verbiage published in a journal.
+And that source code, which drives our understanding of the science, should be auditable.

-You can use version control with SAS, SQL, R, Python, SPSS, C, Java, Fortran, .Net, etc. If it is code, written in plain text, you can track it and manage it in version control.
+Fortuantely, you can use version control with SAS, SQL, R, Python, SPSS, C, Java, Fortran, .Net, etc. If it is code, written in plain text, you can track it and manage it in version control.
 Any discussion of version control is separate from ongoing discussions about using SAS, R, SQL, Vertica, SPSS, etc. The language used is an implementation detail.
-It is an important detail, but version control is equally applicable across all languages.
+It is an important detail, but version control is applicable regardless of which tool is used.
+The only real exception to this is Excel and Word.
+These are not plain text and they are not easily or effectively tracked via version control.

 So there you have it.
 My pro version control diatribe, in two parts.
 Later in the week, I will discuss installation and how to use